 A poster may describe a technique, case study, case series, clinical trial, systematic review, experiment or qualitative research.
-By comparison with free papers, a poster may present preliminary results or works in progress.
-Abstracts of poster presentations are reviewed by a panel of experts to verify relevance for delegates.
+By comparison with free papers, a poster may present preliminary results or works in progress, and relies on visual presentation of results.
+Abstracts of poster presentations are reviewed by a panel of experts to verify relevance, quality and innovation.

 If you have an idea for a virtual session format that is not reflected in our submission opportunities, please contact us at firstname.lastname@example.org and we will consider alternative formats.